srtaalej/bolt-js-assistant-template/README.md

 This Bolt for JavaScript template demonstrates how to build [Agents & Assistants](https://api.slack.com/docs/apps/ai) in Slack.

-Models from the [Hugging Face](https://huggingface.co) platform are used and can be customized for prompts of all kinds.
+Models from OpenAI are used and can be customized for prompts of all kinds.

 ## Setup